SKR-karthick/Smart-Research-Summarizer/README.md

 2. Try asking: "What is AI used for in healthcare?"
 3. Test the Challenge Me mode with generated questions
 4. All responses will reference the source document

-## Contributing

-This is a simplified implementation designed for educational purposes and basic document analysis tasks.